minio/docs/source/administration/object-management/transition-objects-to-minio.rst

 tier credentials provide read, write, list, and delete permissions for the remote bucket.

-For example, the following policy provides the necessary permission for transitioning objects into and out of the remote tier:
+For example, the following policy on the remote MinIO deployment provides the necessary permission for transitioning objects into and out of the remote tier:

 .. literalinclude:: /extra/examples/LifecycleManagementUser.json